Letter 72: I did not advise you to leave your homeland, your home, your family, and your prospects -- nor would I ever give...

 To Aetius.
 (359)

-I did not advise you to leave your homeland, your home, your family, and your prospects -- nor would I ever give such advice to a citizen who contributes so much to so great a city.
+I did not advise you to leave your fatherland and your home and your kindred and your prospects, nor would I ever advise such things to a citizen who has so great a city to offer him.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.